On the asymptotics of constrained exponential random graphs: Euler-Lagrange equations

 If the determinant of the above matrix is nonzero, then there is a nontrivial deformation $(dh_1,dh_2,dh_3)$ which increases $-I$ while leaving $t_1$ and $t_2$ fixed.
 So the maximizing graphon $h$ must satisfy the condition that the determinant is zero.
 Recall that $H_1$ is a single edge and $\Delta_{H_1}h_i \equiv 1$.
+Without loss of generality we assume that $h_1 \neq h_2$, since otherwise $h$ is a constant graphon and our claim trivially follows.
 Thus the first and third rows of the matrix are linearly independent and there must exist constants $\beta_1$ and $\beta_2$ such that

 Moreover, since $\beta_1$ and $\beta_2$ are determined by $h_1$ and $h_2$, we must have (\ref{univ}) for all points $(x_3,y_3)\in [0,1]^2$.
 We recognize this requirement is equivalent to (\ref{lagrange}). \end{proof}